idrisidris33/MessagingApp/README.md

 # MessagingApp
-Simple practice for flutter and fierbase and simple ui design
+Simple practice for flutter and fierbase with simple ui design